danthegoodman1/DurableStreams/README.md

 Yes.
 That's effectively what streams are.
 Sometimes they have extra features like managed consumer groups too :P

-### But wait then isn't this effectively [IceDB](https://github.com/danthegoodman1/icedb/) but NDJSON, if you're having consumers track their own offsets
+### But wait then isn't this effectively [IceDB](https://github.com/danthegoodman1/icedb/), which is a parquet merge engine in S3 but NDJSON, if you're having consumers track their own offsets?

 ... next question